Lessons

 Beautiful views for the eyes.

-And the natural smells of budding flowers and aging trees.
+The natural smells of budding flowers and aging trees for the nose.

-One of the simplest ways to boost your health and get moving alongside your little ones is with a nature walk.
+One of the simplest ways to boost your health and move alongside your little ones is with a nature walk.

-The best part is no two nature walks are ever the same.
+The best part is that no two nature walks are the same.

-You may see different wildlife or teach your kids about a new plant they spotted along the way on your next stroll.
+You may see different wildlife or teach your kids about a new plant spotted along the way.

 You can also dial up the fun on your nature walks by playing games like “I Spy” or creating a mini-DIY scavenger hunt.

-This is not only a great healthy activity to do with kids, it’s also a great way to create new memories together.
+It’s not only a great healthy activity to do with kids, but a wonderful way to create new memories together.

 Family Yoga